Drake-Designer/Dungeon-Escape/readme.md

 ### Structure

-- When the game loads, I see a big title of the game and a message: “Click or Tap to play!”
+- When the game loads, I see a big title of the game and a message: “Click ENTER or Tap to play!”
 - The game fills the center of the screen, with a nice dark background.
 - The controls are simple:
   - Arrow keys or WASD to move (desktop)